Updated on: 2/26/2019

 Attorney For Snowy Road Accidents

-At Davis Law Group, P.S., we help victims of accidents, especially those caused by drivers who were driving too fast for the conditions.
+At Davis Law Group, P.S., we help victims of a wide range of car accidents, especially those caused by drivers who were driving too fast for the conditions.
 This type of negligence can cause life-threatening injuries.
 If you have been hurt in a car, truck or motorcycle accident, medical bills can pile up fast.
 You can count on our team of Washington state accident attorneys to fight to ensure that justice is served in your case.

 If you are curious about receiving compensation after a serious accident where another driver was driving too fast, contact us today for a free case evaluation.
 Call (206) 727-4000, fill out the form on this page or use the chat feature below.